smobilia/melanoma-classifier/README.md

 The secondary project goal is to get more experience working with PyTorch.

 ## Requirements
+These files were built with a Python environment using version 3.6.10.

+These files require the following python packages: tensorflow 1.9 pandas 1.0.5 numpy 1.19.1 pillow 7.2.0 pytorch 0.4.1 scikit-learn 0.23.1
+matplotlib 3.2.2

+The Google Chrome CurlWget extension was also used to download the into Colab.

 ## How to Use These Files
+These files were run in Google Colab using a GPU.
+The data was imported into Colab with the help of the Chrome CurlWget extension.
+The files were broken up into eight sections:
+1) Import Necessary Python Packages
+2) Download and Examine Data
+3) Split and Transform Data
+4) Format Data
+5) Create CNN
+6) Helper Functions
+7) Fit the Training Data to the Network
+8) Generate Test Data
+Running these sections in order should reproduce the results for a particular run.

 ## Data and Preprocessing